Mengyu8042/Spar-Sink/README.md

-# Importance Sparsification for Sinkhorn Algorithm with Application in Efficient Echocardiogram Analysis
+# Importance Sparsification for Sinkhorn Algorithm
-This repository includes the implementation of our work **"Importance Sparsification for Sinkhorn Algorithm with Application in Efficient Echocardiogram Analysis"**.
+This repository includes the implementation of our work **"Importance Sparsification for Sinkhorn Algorithm"**.

 ## Introduction